afsc-assessments/ebswp_2023/doc/EBSpollock.md

 2011) and lower pollock recruitment during warmer conditions might be expected.
 Similar results relating summer temperature conditions to subsequent pollock recruitment for recent years were also found by Yasumiishi et al.
 (2015).
-The extent that such relationships affect the stock-recruitment estimates (and future productivity) is a continuing area of research.

 # Results
 ## Model evaluation

-A sequential sensitivity of available new data showed that adding the 2017 fishery catch-at-age data and the 2018 catch biomass information resulted in an increase in spawning biomass estimates (Fig. \ref{fig:mod_data}).
-As survey data were added to the model, the results become more similar to last year's estimate (for 2017 spawning biomass) and shows a lower biomass estimate for 2018 (Fig. \ref{fig:mod_data}).
-Additional models for evaluations were
+A sequential sensitivity of available new data showed that adding the 2018 fishery  catch-at-age data and the 2019 catch biomass information was relatively uninformative  with respect to spawning biomass estimates (Fig.
+\ref{fig:mod_data}).
+As the bottom trawl survey data was added to the model, the biomass estimate dropped lower (Fig. \ref{fig:mod_data}).
+We evaluated a number of different assessment configurations and present the
+following:

-  0. Last year's model ("Model 16.1") without any data update
+  0. Last year's model ("Model 16.1") without any data update (only for comparison purposes)

   1. The same as last year but with all data time series updated through the most recently available information

-  2. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl survey index).
-This step included the revised VAST derived age compositions (Fig. \ref{fig:mod_data}).
-    - The rationale for considering this is the likelihood that pollock in the NBS are related and contribute to the EBS fishery

  3. With Model 16.1 we evaluated the variability of the effective catchability of the bottom trawl survey for ages 3-8, the age range over which selectivity is allowed to vary.
 This pattern (and extent of variability) was compared with new independent analysis specifically dealing